cipherstash/cipherstash-dynamodb/README.md

 ### Sort keys

-Cryptanomo requires every record to have a sort key.
+cipherstash-dynamodb requires every record to have a sort key.
 By default this will be derived based on the name of the struct.
 However, if you want to specify your own, you can use the `sort_key_prefix` attribute:

 ```rust